 What are some of the Main Benefits of a Plant-Based Diet?

-Choosing a plant-based diet instead of animal protein comes with various benefits, as we shall see below.
+Choosing a plant-based diet instead of animal protein has various benefits, as shown below.

 Lowers the Risk of Dementia and Cognitive Damage